liviuxyz-ctrl/Pathfinding_Visualizer/README.md

 # Building the project from source

-If you want to build the project from source, you need to use the script provided in source code called `setup.py`.
+If you want to build the project from source, you need to use the script provided in source code called `setup.py`:
-Linux
+In Linux OS run:
 `python setup.py build`

-Windows
+In Windows run:
 `python setup.py bdist_msi`

-MacOs
+In MacOs run:
 `python setup.py bdist_dmg`